trainiac/express-jsonschema/README.md

 - **Fail-Fast** - Validating a payload before handing it to your application code will catch errors early that would otherwise lead to more confusing errors later.
 - **Separate Validation** - Manually inspecting a payload for errors can get lengthy and clutter up your application code.
 - **Error Messaging** -  Coming up with error messaging for every validation error becomes tedious and inconsistent.
-- **Documentation** - Creating a JSON schema documents the API requirements.
+- **Documentation** - Creating a JSON schema helps document the API requirements.

 ## Installation